vromanramos/vromanramos-powerbi-project-superstore/README.md

 ## 🙋‍♂️ About Me

-I'm currently transitioning into the fields of Business Intelligence and Data Analyticswith a background in finance and controlling.
+I'm currently transitioning into the fields of Business Intelligence and Data Analytics with a background in finance and controlling.
 This project demonstrates my ability to turn raw data into meaningful insights using Power BI.

 📫 [LinkedIn Profile](https://www.linkedin.com/in/victor-román-ramos-b5267412b)